tejeshbanavaram/Malaria_Detection/README.md

 # Malaria_Detection
- CNN Transfer learning model to predict malaria deftection as parasitized or uninfected based on the call image
+**Deep Learning - Convolutional Neural Networks (CNN) Transfer learning** from **VGG19 model** to predict malaria detection as parasitized or uninfected based on the cell image.